 - Are any spacecraft studying the Moon right now?
-NASA's Lunar Reconnaissance Orbiter — called LRO for short — and India's Chandrayaan-1 are circling the Moon and taking photographs and other data of its surface.
-These missions are building upon the knowledge gathered from earlier spacecraft sent by the U.S. and other countries.
+NASA's Lunar Reconnaissance Orbiter — called LRO for short — and ARTEMIS spacecraft are orbiting the Moon, along with orbiters and landers from other countries.
+China, Israel, India, and Japan have all begun exploring our Moon.

 - Why might we be interested in studying the Moon?
 Why might we want to return?
 Answers will vary.
 One of the reasons we want to return is so that we can learn to live for longer periods of time on another world.
 The Moon will help us prepare to explore Mars and other planets in and beyond our solar system safely.

 4. Share with the children that NASA is excited about the Moon and plans to start sending humans there when the children are young adults.
 LRO is orbiting the Moon to help us better understand its environment and resources.
 This spacecraft will collect science information that will help scientists and engineers determine the best place to build future lunar outpost.

 Ask the children if they would like to learn more about the Moon and its exploration.